danjorge/tempo_challenge/README.md

 git clone https://github.com/danjorge/tempo_challenge.git
 ```
 * I advocate to use intellij IDE in this project, due it's more simple to configure to run the project
-* otherwise, to run without any IDE, you can use this command in one terminal:
+* otherwise, to run without any IDE, you can use this command in one terminal (root directory of this project):
 ```
 ./gradlew bootRun
 ```